TriangleBitDevs/TriangleBitDevs.github.io/_posts/2023-08-09-socratic-seminar-20.md

 # Security

 #### Milk Sad Disclosure
 Security researchers have uncovered a [critical vulnerability](https://milksad.info/) in the Libbitcoin Explorer wallet tool, bx.
 3.x versions of the library use an insufficient source of entropy to generate new wallet private keys.
 The vulnerability was discovered following a string of mysterious wallet thefts.
-This tool was recommended for use in generating a new wallet in [Appendix A](https://github.com/bitcoinbook/bitcoinbook/blob/develop/appdx-bx.asciidoc#examples-of-bx-command-use) of Mastering Bitcoin.
+This tool was highlighted in [Appendix A](https://github.com/bitcoinbook/bitcoinbook/blob/develop/appdx-bx.asciidoc#examples-of-bx-command-use) of Mastering Bitcoin.

 # Miscellaneous